Navalny confidant is already talking about “deputinization”

 Putin before the replacement?
 “Apparently no longer recognized as an arbitrator”

-Volkov also sees a sign of the 69-year-old’s lost influence in the quarrels within the power apparatus that have become public.
+Volkov also sees a sign of the 69-year-old’s lost influence in the quarrels within the power apparatus, which are becoming public.
 For example between Kadyrov and Putin’s negotiator Vladimir Medinsky or Kremlin spokesman Dmitry Peskov: “It would never have happened before.
 Conflicts would have been resolved by Putin.
 Now he is apparently no longer recognized as a referee.”

-Meanwhile, former President Dmitry Medvedev, who makes people sit up and take notice with particularly radical statements during wartime, is “unusually active”.
+Meanwhile, former President Dmitry Medvedev, who caused people to sit up and take notice with particularly radical statements during wartime, was “unusually active”.
 For the Navalny confidante, these are all signs that there is rumblings around Putin.

 Navalny versus Putin: “200,000 to 300,000 people” are said to have worked for opponents of the Kremlin within five years